NEWS

 Historically, the monetary value of an artwork was determined by rarity as well as aesthetics, which raises interesting tensions with photography’s innate capacity for endless reproduction.

 Some see editioning as contrary to the nature of the medium, and purely a marketing phenomenon.
 In the U.S.A., before the period: 1960s – 1980s, editioning was unnecessary because no one was buying photographs in large quantities, and photographers printed on demand.
-Frequently actual print numbers from the era are unknown, but it is often rare to find more than 5 copies of any one image.
+Frequently actual print numbers from the era are unknown, but it is often rare to find more than say 5 copies of any one image.
 This is also the likely number in NZ.
 When working with material from the 1960s – 1980s I endeavour to ascertain the actual number of prints made from each negative.
 This is reflected in the pricing of prints.
-In the U.S.A. the word edition was not applied until after 1972 - 3.
+In the U.S.A. the word edition was not applied until after 1972-3.

 New York dealer Lucy Mitchell-Innes, who ran the contemporary-art department at Sotheby's in the 1980s, has recently observed that the multiple nature of photographic prints no longer bothers collectors.